ttungl/Pokemon-Go-Random-Characters/README.md

 Now it only supports for Google Chrome Browser.</br>

 ## How to use the app
 Go to the Chrome Web Store to download.
-Click "Add to Chrome" to install it.
+Click "Add to Chrome" to install it.</br>
 LINK: goo.gl/DlqG3k

 ## Snapshot on Chrome Extensions